cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 ## Send a transaction

 Practice sending a transaction.
 You can send tokens to any valid address.
-For instance you can send tokens to an address whose private key you do not know.
+For instance, you can send tokens to an address whose private key you do not know.
 Head to [Mintscan for the Cosmos Hub](https://www.mintscan.io/cosmos), and pick a `cosmos1...` address from one of the latest transactions.
 For instance:

 ```sh
 $ export bob=cosmos1ytt4z085fwxwnj0xdckk43ek4c9znuy00cghtq